-Langgewens Research Farm was established in 1926 with infrastructure and staff to support to researchers.
-Research institutions currently involved in projects on the farm include the Western Cape Department of Agriculture, Stellenbosch University, ARC Small Grain Institute, Swartland Cereals Development Group and other private institutions
+Located just two kilometres east of the N7, Langgewens Research Farm is located between Malmesbury and Moorreesburg in the Swartland.
+The farm covers an area of about 500 hectares with an average annual rainfall of about 395mm.
+Established in 1926, the farm was established with infrastructure and staff to support to researchers.
+Research institutions currently involved in projects on the farm include the Western Cape Department of Agriculture, Stellenbosch University, ARC Small Grain Institute, Swartland Cereals Development Group and other private institutions.

 Long term crop rotation trials